Live YOUR DREAM

 Jadeia entered AA-YP in the 7th grade.
 She was one of the four pilot students when the academy launched in 2003.

 Yes, Jadeia was the only female student.
 She was spoiled, and loved by her male classmates, who treated her like a sister.
 Jadeia began to stand out among her schoolmates.
 Her classmates called her "Little Condalisa Rice" becuase of her outstanding organizational skills and demeanor.
 She became the Governor of the Academy and served as a page at the State Capitol in Mongomery, Alabama.
 While in the 4-H Club, she was selected from students across the state to attend a week long leadership conference in Washington, DC.
 She was able to meet, at that time, New York State Senator - Mrs. Hilliary Clinton, Alabama State Congressman Artur Davis, and heard an address given by Chicago State Senator - Barack Obama during the conference.
 Jadeia graduated from AA-YP with a 3.35 grade point average.
 She elected to attended Oakwood College in Huntsville, Alabama, majoring in Business Administration.
 Since then, she has transfered back to Birmingham, Alabama and is in her senior year at the historic Miles College majoring in Business Administration.
 She will graduate in the spring of 2015.
 Jadeia also works part-time at Integrity Christian Academy in the after-school program.
 This is also the academy that she interned at during high school.
 This younglady is simply outstanding!
 Today Jadeia is Mrs. Clevlan Jordan and is to proud mother of a baby daughter.
-She works as an admissions counselor for Jefferson State Community College in Birmingham, Alabama.
+She works in Birmingham, Alabama.